wp-plugins/easy-wp-cookie-popup/readme.txt

 1. Customise the position, title and cookie notification message for your Wordpress site.

 == Changelog ==

+= 1.2.1 =
+* Fixed issue with missing files in repo.

 = 1.2 =
 * Fixed issue with close button and escape button not closing popup.